 Move to Student Essays

 Eventually, you must move onto larger writing assignments.
 I typically do this after the short story unit—around the seventh week of school.
+Since I allow some time for writing smaller chunks, students have confidence with larger assignments.
 I encourage student choice, and this is a free list of writing prompts for high school students.

 I do relate researched writing to nonfiction and literature from class, and other times students choose a topic independent of class content.
 Both ways have worked for me; I normally let student interests lead the way.